apache/mynewt-site/docs/os/tutorials/bletiny_project.md

 You'll notice that there is an ever-increasing counter before the prompt (and before any output to the terminal).
 This is just a counter kept by the MCU.

+**Note**: If you want to have a shell prompt by default, simply add the line: `CONSOLE_PROMPT: 1` to your `syscfg.yml` file and it will be turned on by default.

 <br>

 Try the `tasks` command.